-The role of an 'eligible recipient' is to receive disclosures that qualify for protection under this Policy and the Corporations Act.
+The role of an 'eligible recipient' is to receive disclosures that qualify for protection under this Policy and the Corporations Act or the Taxation Administration Act.

-Disclosures can be made anonymously and/or confidentially, securely and either inside or outside business hours and still be protected under this Policy and the Corporations Act.
+Disclosures can be made anonymously and/or confidentially, securely and either inside or outside business hours and still be protected under this Policy and the Corporations Act or the Taxation Administration Act.